Ukraine in the Eurovision Song Contest 2022: Semi-final

 Kalush Orchestra took part in technical rehearsals on 30 April and 4 May, followed by dress rehearsals on 9 and 10 May.
 This included the jury show on 9 May where the professional juries of each country watched and voted on the competing entries.

 The Ukrainian performance featured the members of Kalush Orchestra performing on stage in traditional outfits; Oleh Psiuk and Tymofii Muzychuk were both dressed in Ukrainian historical costumes from Hutsul.
 The stage displayed blue and yellow lighting with the view of a sunrise appearing on the LED screens at the beginning, and was followed by silhouettes of the group members that leaned left and right as well as hands and eyes, the latter of which symbolised the eyes of a mother that was "filled with tears because of the lost spring, and her hands that protect the yellow-and-blue universe" as stated by the Ukrainian delegation.
 The stage director and choreographer for the Ukrainian performance was Oleksii Zhembrovskyi.
 Before the semi-final, it was revealed that the group were requested multiple times to rework their staging plans to remain apolitical, as "guided by the rules of 'out of politics'".

 At the end of the show, Ukraine was announced as having finished in the top 10 and subsequently qualifying for the grand final.
-It was later revealed that Ukraine placed first in the semi-final, receiving a total of 337 points: 135 points from the televoting and 202 points from the juries.
+It was later revealed that Ukraine placed first in the semi-final, receiving a total of 337 points: 135 points from the juries and 202 points from the televote.